C4Q/AC-Android/cohort_5.4/unit_01/exercises/exercises_01_11_abstract_classes.md

 I am a Cephalopod.
 Cephalopods descended from Mollusks.
 ```

-This class should also have an abstract method called `tentacleCount`.
+This class should also have an `abstract` method signature called `tentacleCount`.
 It should return nothing.

 Copy and paste the code you wrote below.